lightninglabs/pool/README.md

 Download the latest binaries from the [releases](https://github.com/lightninglabs/pool/releases) page.

 ## LND
-Note that LiT requires `lnd` to be built with **all of its subservers** and requires running at least `v0.11.1`.
+Note that Pool requires `lnd` to be built with **all of its subservers** and requires running at least `v0.11.1`.
 Download the latest [official release binary](https://github.com/lightningnetwork/lnd/releases/latest) or build `lnd` from source by following the [installation instructions](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md).
 If you choose to build `lnd` from source, use the following command to enable all the relevant subservers:

 ```
 make install tags="signrpc walletrpc chainrpc invoicesrpc"
 ```

 ## Usage
-Read our [getting started guide](#tk) to learn more about how to use Pool.
+Read our [quickstart guide](https://pool.lightning.engineering/) to learn more about how to use Pool.

+## Marketplace Fee
+Fees are calculated based on the amount of liquidity purchased.
+During the mainnet alpha, fees will range from 5-25 basis points per user.

+## Development
+The Pool client is currently in early alpha and offers a simple command line application.

+The Pool daemon exposes a [gRPC API](https://lightning.engineering/poolapi/index.html#pool-grpc-api-reference) and [REST API](https://lightning.engineering/poolapi/index.html#pool-rest-api-reference).

 ## Troubleshooting
 [Join us on Slack](https://lightning.engineering/slack.html) and we'd be happy to help in any way we can.
-In the meantime please see our [FAQs](#tk).
+In the meantime please see our [FAQs](https://pool.lightning.engineering/faq).

 ## Build from source
 If you’d prefer to compile from source code, you’ll need at least `go 1.14` and `make`.